Your experience on this website will be improved by allowing Cookies.

 Willem De Kooning (1904-1997) is a Dutch painter, a representative of the Abstract Expressionist school.
 He ranked ninth in the "Top 10 Greatest Painters of the 20th Century" published by The Times magazine in 2009.

-The third place is The Card Players worth $250 million.
+The third most expensive place is The Card Players worth $250 million.
 According to Vanity Fair, the Qatari royal family bought the work in 2011 in a secret transaction.
 The Card Players is one of Cézanne's five card-playing paintings - the most important works of the Post-Impressionist school.

 The oil painting was created in 1890, depicting two men in Aix-en-Provence (France) playing cards.
 The work is a perfect combination of geometry and art.
 Cézanne uses color to analyze the object, shape, and perspective.
-The Card Players is simple and still but still has depth to the scenes
+The Card Players is simple and still but still has depth to the scenes.

 This painting has the power to immerse the viewer in a quiet.
 The Card Players is the author's expression of his fascination with rural life as well as his exploration of form, color, and perspective.